 Sensor: Owl-Eye Optical Sensor | DPI: 16000 | Weight: 130g | Max.
 Speed: 250 IPS | Connection: Wired | Programmable Buttons: 23

-If you have been looking for a drag clicking mouse for a while, then chances are you have come across the ROCCAT Kone series of mice.
-There is a good reason that these mice are sort of like the gold standard when it comes to drag clicking mice.
-The reason being, that they are specifically designed with the action of drag clicking in mind.
+If you have been looking for a drag-clicking mouse for a while, then chances are you have come across the ROCCAT Kone series of mice.
+There is a good reason that these mice are sort of like the gold standard when it comes to drag-clicking mice.
+The reason is, that they are specifically designed with the action of drag-clicking in mind.
 This is why you will come across multiple ROCCAT offerings in this roundup as well, but our top pick is the ROCCAT Kone AIMO.

 Aesthetically, the Kone AIMO is a bit of a mixed bag when it comes to design.
 It looks quite similar to the shape we noted in our Corsair M65 Pro Gaming Mouse Review.
-The mouse itself feels well-built and the materials used are decent, but the design just does not feel contemporary to the newest gaming mice out there.
+The mouse itself feels well-built and the materials used are decent, but the design does not feel contemporary to the newest gaming mice out there.
 At first glance, it might look a bit cheap and a tad old-fashioned.
-It does support lighting with the help of 5 customizable lighting zones, so that is a big plus, especially in the modern ecosystem.
-However, the mouse is just for right-hand use and is not ambidextrous so you might want to look elsewhere if you are a left handed user.
+It supports lighting with the help of 5 customizable lighting zones, which is a big plus, especially in the modern ecosystem.
+However, the mouse is just for right-hand use and is not ambidextrous so you might want to look elsewhere if you are a left-handed user.

 - Solid Delta Zero Sensor